brpandey/leetcode-notes/sys-design/hacking/37_distributed_rate_limiter.md

 The Policy Database stores both fine-grained and coarse-grained rate limiting policies.
 The Rate Limiter Service acts as a central token provider, enforcing fine-grained and course grained policies broadly or specifically across all servers.
-*  A policy could be server, user, or application-specific:
+*  A policy could be server, user, or application-specific
-   "Limit Client B's requests to 200 tokens per minute on Server 1.
+*  i.e. Limit Client B's requests to 200 tokens per minute on Server 1.

 A centralized rate limiter is one way to solve synchronization problems in a distributed environment where there could be race conditions of token usage across multiple servers.

 The Rate Limiter service implements the method *allow()* that evaluates if requests should be throttled based on contextual information such as client, IP address, application data, and server information.
-The service uses a memory cache to store the rate-limiting policies caching is useful for a large number of policies.
+The service uses a memory cache to store the rate-limiting policies;
+caching is useful for a large number of policies.

 *  If the rate limiter enforces a per-user throttling policy, and there are millions of users, this would mean that the rate limiter needs to track mean millions of entries.

 An LRU using the tuple (policy id, user id) as a cache key would be effective at evicting unused policies.

-5. Design components in detail
+### 5. Design components in detail
 There are multiple ways to design the distributed rate limiter, each with its advantages and disadvantages.

 ![](imgs/0109.jpg)

 * Embedded: a "local" rate limiter that can be implemented as a static or dynamic library.
-Since this is embedded in the server process itself in nuns with the lowest latency.
+Since this is embedded in the server process itself in runs with the lowest latency.
 The downsides are
   1. it uses the same resources as the server process itself.
   2. it needs a language-specific implementation, and